 It was a rainy day when we went.
 We brought ponchos and were prepared to get wet.
 But then the rainclouds held.
 Which I guess was okay, even though I was secretly hoping to play in the rain.
 Anyways…

 I’ve toured the zoo many times (wife has an annual pass + a guest pass, my boy is free), but this was the first time I had sense to bring the camera and get some good pictures.
-Later in the post we’ll talk about your visit and how you can do it too, on the cheap.

 So let’s get started…

 Getting there: From I-275, take exit 48 (Sligh Ave).
 Go west on Sligh Ave for 0.9 miles.
 The Lowry Park Zoo entrance will be on your right.
 Here’s the address for those of you who just want to punch it into your GPS and be done with it: 1101 West Sligh Avenue, Tampa, FL 33604.

 First off, parking is free.
 Hallelujah!
 Thank you Lowry Park Zoo for not falling in line with everybody else and charging an arm and a leg to park the car.
 I feel it makes a good impression on new visitors.
 I know it makes me feel happy, most of my visits start off with me looking like this:

 Yup, that’s me.
 A pretty happy-go-lucky guy (reader’s note: I’m not quite sure why, but as I was typing this my wife’s eyes rolled.
 Hmmm…strange.
 She must have something stuck in them).
 Anyway, Lowry Park Zoo has way too many things for me to go into minute detail about.
 So instead, I’ve selected my five favorite sections of the park.
 Here we go: